ranbot-ai/bing-search-engine/README.md

 # **Company Details Scraper**

-This project is a web scraping tool that extracts company details from a specific webpage, including LinkedIn links, company names, industries, specialties, company sizes, headquarters, and descriptions.
-The project uses Puppeteer for browser automation and web scraping.
+A Puppeteer-based Node.js script designed to scrape company details from LinkedIn via Bing search results.
+The script automates the process of gathering essential company information, such as the number of employees, industry, specialties, company size, headquarters location, and LinkedIn profile link.
+The extracted data is useful for data analysis, competitive research, and business intelligence.

 ### **Prerequisites**

 - Node.js (v14 or above)
-- yarn (Node Package Manager)
+- Yarn (Node Package Manager)
 - Puppeteer

 ### **Steps**